Proterra EcoRide

-The Proterra EcoRide BE35 is a 35 foot (nominal length) fast-charge battery electric bus that seats 38 (including the driver) with a total passenger capacity of 60 in its composite low floor body.
+The Proterra EcoRide BE35 is a 35 foot fast-charge battery electric low-floor transit bus manufactured by Proterra from 2010 to 2014.
+The EcoRide seats 38 (including the driver) with a total passenger capacity of 60 in its composite body.
 Foothill Transit was the first transit agency to operate the buses in revenue service, starting in September 2010.
-It is the first 30 foot or larger, heavy-duty all-electric bus ever to complete federally required durability, reliability and safety testing at the Bus Research and Testing Center in Altoona, Pennsylvania.
-The 12yr/500000 mile STURAA test was completed on March 5, 2012.

 The BE35's electric traction motor draws from lithium-titanate batteries supplied by Altairnano that can be recharged in 5–10 minutes while stopped at a bus stop via overhead terminals connected to a charging station, without driver involvement.
 The quick charging during a brief layover typically enables a further 26 mile of operation.